tsdat/tsdat/docs/tutorials/aws_template.md

 !!! note

-    You will need to commit and push all of your changes for this to work correctly.
+    Again, you will need to commit and push all of your changes to Github for this to work correctly.

 ```shell
 cd aws-template